Aachen North Rhine-westphalia, Germany Travel Guide

 Check local community centers or art schools for occasional workshops.

-RWTH Aachen University German language lessons, including intensive summer courses.
+RWTH Aachen University German language courses, including intensive summer courses.

 Some conventional German taverns in Aachen emulate the "Brauhaus" atmosphere.
-They showcase hearty German fare alongside an assortment of beers.
+They showcase hearty German fare alongside a choice of beers.

 Experiencing the variety of Aachener Printen at a traditional local bakery or cafe forms an unique culinary highlight.